-The Refectory is where students have lunch and snacks at lunch and breaktime.
-Once students have made use of the Refectory, they are required to spend mid-morning and lunchtime breaks outside the College buildings but within the College grounds, except in rainy weather.
+Students are required to spend mid-morning and lunchtime breaks outside the College buildings but within the College grounds, except in rainy weather.
 Some students will be engaged in music lessons or other activities under staff or senior student supervision; others may be engaged in private work and study in the Learning Resource Centre.
 Students are not permitted to remain in the school building unless part of one of these supervised activities.
 A variety of seated areas and heated canopies are available outside.
 There are staff and prefect duty teams that patrol the building and College grounds during breaks.